rsonger/software-engineering-lab/_posts/2023-05-24-the_matrix.md

         GL.glEnable(GL.GL_DEPTH_TEST)
 ```

 Our triangle will be taller than it is wide so that we can see its orientation as it rotates around the screen.
 When we create the model matrix, we make it from a translation matrix that shifts the triangle backwards down the $z$-axis.
-Since the camera is located at the origin, we would not be able to see the triangle if it was also on the $z=0$ plane, so we move it to $z=-5$ so it appears in front of the camera.
+Since the camera is located at the origin, we would not be able to see the triangle if it was also on the $z=0$ plane, so we move it in front of the camera at $z=-5$.

 The movement speed is set to units in world space.
 This means that the greater the distance between the object and the camera, the slower it appears to move.
-On the other hand, the rotation speed is unaffected by the object's distance from the camera, but it appears to speed up as the object moves away from the $z$-axis.
+On the other hand, the rotation speed is unaffected by the object's distance from the camera, but it appears to speed up as the object moves away from the $z$-axis at the center of the screen.
 This will be clear when we compare local rotation (with the $z$-axis at the center of the triangle) to global rotation (with the $z$-axis at the center of the screen).

 The last line of the `startup` method is a function that enables OpenGL's depth testing feature.
 This app renders a 3D scene, so depth testing tells OpenGL to calculate whether objects in the scene will block each other from view.
 There is only one object in the scene for now, but we turn it on in case we want to add more objects later.